gy-mate/kalauz/README.md

 * [Python](https://www.python.org/downloads/) `3.9+`
 * [mySQL](https://dev.mysql.com/downloads/mysql/) `5.6+`
-  * Store your database password in a `DATABASE_PASSWORD` variable in a .env file in the root directory of the repository.
+  * Store your database password in a `DATABASE_PASSWORD` variable in a .env file in the root of the repository.

 ## 📚 Reference